 Max Elliot is Executive Director of this non-profit, and says, “Urban Roots is a youth development program that uses sustainable agriculture to transform the lives of young people and increase the access to healthy food in Austin.”

-Although Urban Roots is entering its eigth year, for the first four, it was a program of the non-profit, Youth Launch.
+Although Urban Roots is entering its eight year, for the first four, it was a program of the non-profit, Youth Launch.
 It is currently an independent non-profit organization.

 Young people, 14 to 17 years old, apply for the paid intern positions, and Max says it is a very competitive process.
 They always receive more applications than there are internships available.